matamata/appback-phonegap-plugin/README.md

         }
     });

-(More documentation coming soon.
-For now see the plugin for other methods)
+(More documentation and plugin methods coming soon.)

 ## About Appback